-Award categories include: Arts and Entertainment, Beat Reporting, Breaking News, Business, Columns, Editorial Cartooning, Editorials, Explanatory Work, Feature Photo, International, Investigations, Local Reporting (for newspapers under 30,000 average daily circulation), Long Feature, News Feature Photo, News Photo, Politics, Presentation, Project of the Year, Short Feature, Sports and Sports Photo.
+There are 21 categories: Arts and Entertainment, Beat Reporting, Breaking News, Breaking News Photo, Business, Columns, Editorial Cartooning, Editorials, Explanatory Work, Feature Photo, General News Photo, International, Investigations, Local Reporting, Long Feature, Politics, Presentation/Design, Project of the Year, Short Feature, Sports and Sports Photo.

 Entry fee is $50 per entry, plus applicable tax; $40 plus applicable tax for entries published by organizations on our benefactor list.

 Judging is done by prominent people selected from across the country.
 Most have had extensive media experience.
 There are three judges in each category and they arrive at a consensus decision after examining the entries over a seven-week period.

 Reprints of award certificates may be ordered through the NNA office.
 Reprints are $50 each plus HST, payable in advance.